abhijitreang/AGDock/README.md

-GridDock: An Automated GUI for High-Throughput Virtual Screening
+GridDock: An Automated GUI-Based Tool for High-Throughput Virtual Screening

 Developed by
 Department of Molecular Biology & Bioinformatics